-Corned beef hash is the perfect Irish brunch entrée to serve up with an Irish coffee or Guinness.
+Corned beef hash and eggs is the perfect Irish brunch entrée to serve up with an Irish coffee or Guinness.
 Crispy sauteed potatoes mixed with corned beef and topped with runny eggs.
 My mom is the corned beef expert.
 She taught me how to make this a few years ago and I’ve been making it ever since with my own personal spin.

 - 2–3 cups potatoes, precooked and diced

 - 2 cups corned beef, precooked and diced

 - 1 cup carrots, precooked and diced